MrEttore/awt-pj-ss24-fullstack-web-based-5G-metrics-dashboard-2/README.md

 Before you begin, ensure that Docker and Docker Compose are installed on your machine.
 Familiarity with Docker is recommended.

-Once the repository is downloaded, navigate to the `headless-browser` directory.
+Once the repository is downloaded, navigate to the `headless-browser/` directory.
 Here, you'll need to create a `.env.local` file, which will store the login credentials needed for the scraper to access the OAIBOX's websocket messages.
 Detailed instructions for configuring this file can be found below.

 ### Configure the .env.local File

-In the `headless-browser` directory of project folder create a `.env.local` file.
+In the `headless-browser/` directory of project folder create a `.env.local` file.

 Your `.env.local` file should look like the template below.
 Be sure to replace the placeholder values with your actual credentials: